The Sidelying Release (SLR) relaxes and, more importantly, lengthens muscles supporting the pelvis.

 Within the bony pelvis is a supportive “floor” of muscles, much like the respiratory diaphragm.

 Resting, the “floor” is lifted, supporting the womb and other abdominal organs.
-Two openings (holes) in the pelvic floor allow the anus, the urethra and vagina to fit through it.
-The baby also comes through the pelvic floor during childbirth.
+Two openings (holes) in the pelvic floor allow the anus in the back opening, and the urethra and vagina to fit through the front one (women only!).
+The baby presses through the pelvic floor during childbirth.
+If the muscles are longer, more flexible, and balanced they open around the head with more ease than if the muscles are short, tight and twisted.
+Makes sense.

 The pelvic floor opening is a front-to-back opening through which the baby turns, like a button going through a button hole.
 Up-curved sides of the opening are strong and springy and direct the head to turn.